dhurlburtusa/shortcuts/semantic_web/json_ld-notes.md

 - a facility to express one or more directed graphs, such as a social network, in a single document

 JSON-LD is designed to be usable directly as JSON, with no knowledge of RDF.
 It is also designed to be usable as RDF in conjunction with other Linked Data technologies like SPARQL.

+## Misc

+- While JSON-LD uses the same array representation as JSON, the collection is unordered by default.
+While order is preserved in regular JSON arrays, it is not in regular JSON-LD arrays unless specifically defined.